guardsight/gsvsoc_cybersecurity-incident-response-plan/README.md

 6. Lessons / Opportunities For Improvement

-Implementers of this IRP uses an **OODA** loop as guidance for conducting COA:
+Implementers of this IRP use an **OODA** loop as guidance for conducting COA:

 1. Observe
 2. Orient